• Home |

 Why We Chose It

-Hornady Ammunition is a brand trusted by shooters and hunters for the last several decades.
-They produce high-quality ammunition, so you know it will fire when you pull the trigger and cleanly cycle.
+Hornady is a brand trusted by shooters and hunters for the last several decades.
+Hornady ammunition always exhibits extremely high quality, so you know it will fire when you pull the trigger and cycle just as reliably.

-The 140-grain bullet is excellent for pronghorn, whitetail deer, and mule deer hunting.
-However, it's a little bit light for elk hunting, but with a well-placed shot, it can ethically harvest an elk.
+The 140 grain bullet is excellent for pronghorn, whitetail deer, and mule deer hunting.
+It's a little bit light for elk hunting, although a well-placed shot will capably handle any Rocky Mountain or Roosevelt.

-The biggest drawback is you will pay a higher price for better ammunition like Hornady Superformance 140 Grain SST, which is expected.
+You will pay a higher price for premium ammunition like Hornady Superformance 140 Grain SST, but it's well worth the investment in a once-in-a-lifetime hunt.
+(To be sure, every hunt is a once-in-a-lifetime hunt.)

 Honorable Mentions